 Sehba has an amazing ability to paint masterpieces evoking time, place, and feeling with words.
 I am always in awe.
 It’s essential to make time for On Belonging to feed the spirit and keep the soul intact.

-On Belonging will be launched in February 2018 at Houston’s Menil Collection campus to complement artist Mona Hatoum’s 2017-18 art exhibition Terra Infirma and will remain on view on the Menil campus until February 25, 2018.
+On Belonging was launched in February 2018 at Houston’s Menil Collection campus to complement artist Mona Hatoum’s 2017-18 Terra Infirma art exhibition.

-On Belonging has been supported in part by the Menil Collection; Mid-America Arts Alliance, the National Endowment for the Arts, Texas Commission on the Arts, and foundations, corporations and individuals throughout Arkansas, Kansas, Missouri, Nebraska, Oklahoma and Texas.
+On Belonging has been supported in part by the Menil Collection; Mount Holyoke College Alumna Fellowship; Mid-America Arts Alliance, the National Endowment for the Arts, Texas Commission on the Arts, and foundations, corporations and individuals throughout Arkansas, Kansas, Missouri, Nebraska, Oklahoma and Texas.
 The project was developed through my 2012-14 residency with the University of Houston Cynthia Woods Mitchell Center for the Arts and through my work with Voices Breaking Boundaries.

 Ongoing & Additional Projects